AkiKurisu/Next-Gen-Dialogue/README.md

 ## Modules

 In addition to the above nodes, a more flexible concept is used in NGD, that is, Module.
-You can use Module to change the output form of the dialogue, such as Google translation, localization, add callbacks, or be executed as a markup by UI components. series of actions.
+You can use Module to change the output form of the dialogue, such as Google translation, localization, add callbacks, or be executed as a markup.

 ### General Modules